flhofer/dell_TB16_firmware/README.md

 ![TB16 Ports Image](images/ports.png)

 ### 1. HDMI
 This is a HDMI 1.4a standard port and supports up to 4K (3840x2160) resolution at 24/30Hz.
 I tested QHD (2560x1440@60Hz).
 If MST and Cable NVM are not up to date, it may show black, not always wake up, or not work at all.
-It does not support HDCP.
+According to Dell, it does not support HDCP, while kernel output says `HDCP version: HDCP1.4`.
+To be checked

 ### 2. VGA
 Standard traditional VGA, up to Wide-Full-HD 1920 x 1200 @ 60.
 Works, tested Full-HD 1920 x 1200 @ 60Hz